kzamanbd/react-builder/packages/react/README.md

 - 🧰 **Extensible API**: Easily extend with custom blocks and functionality
 - 🔌 **Plugin System**: Support for third-party plugins and extensions
 - 📦 **Tree-Shakable**: Import only what you need
+- 🌐 **Server-Side Rendering**: Compatible with Next.js for SSR
+- 🔍 **TypeScript Support**: Fully typed with TypeScript for better development experience

 ## Installation